 While it is true that cooking in a cast iron skillet can increase the iron content of your food, the actual amount is often exaggerated.
 The iron transfer depends on various factors such as the acidity of the food, the cooking time, and the condition of the cast iron surface.
 In reality, the increase in iron intake from cooking in cast iron is usually minimal and not a major source of dietary iron.

-See also What to cook with celery
+See also How to cook bison steak in oven

 2. All cast iron cookware leaches harmful amounts of iron into the food: